greg-raven/hdc/_posts/2017-03-19-bear-valley-bike-path-complete.md

 The two sections comprise the first of a two-phase project.
 Town spokeswoman Kathie Martin told the Daily Press the original bids were higher than town officials expected, so the project was split between the two municipalities.

-“The Jacaranda (Avenue) to (VVC's) upper campus segment is phase 2,” Martin said, “and the City of Victorville is putting together the funding for that portion.”
+"The Jacaranda (Avenue) to (VVC's) upper campus segment is phase 2," Martin said, "and the City of Victorville is putting together the funding for that portion."

 Officials in Victorville were not available for comment as City Hall is closed Fridays.